First principles study of the vibronic coupling in positively charged C$_{60}^+$: Introduction

-In this work, we derived the orbital vibronic coupling parameters for C$_{60}^{+}$ cations from the DFT data with B3LYP hybrid functional.
-The obtained coupling parameters were compared with the previous data with LDA calculations.
-The static JT effect was also analyzed, and the symmetry of the JT deformed C$_{60}^+$ was established.
+In this work, we derived orbital vibronic coupling parameters for C$_{60}^{+}$ via DFT calculations with both B3LYP and CAM-B3LYP hybrid functionals.
+These obtained vibronic coupling parameters were compared with the previous data obtained by LDA calculations.
+Based on these parameters, the adiabatic potential energy surface (APES) was analyzed, and the symmetry of JT deformed C$_{60}^+$ as well as static JT energies were established.